Electric Longboard V2 (AT)

-There is a thru-hole at the rear that exits from the right angled face (in the view above).
-This hole is designed to exactly fit the pushbutton that turns the board on/off.
-Integrating this pushbutton was difficult due to the depth of the button as well as clearances with other aspects of the design.
+There is a rectangular thru-hole in the center of the rear (seen in the view above) that exits as a round hole through the right angled face (not seen in these images).
+This hole is designed to perfectly fit the waterproof pushbutton that turns the board on/off.
+Integrating this pushbutton was difficult due to the length of the button assembly as well as clearances with other aspects of the design.
 The lighting fixture is directly underneath the button.
 The button hole goes above the wire outlets, and fits perfectly on the exterior face.
-The hole was designed so that the threaded button could be screwed into the 3D printed fixture material.
+The hole was designed so that the threaded button could be screwed directly into the 3D printed fixture material.

-The round half-dome-like area in the front is meant to leave room for the receiver, the main power port (an XT90), and any extra small electronics additions if necessary.
-The components in this area include the tile tracker, charging circuitry (for the tile), and telemetry circuit (to broadcast live sensor data to my phone like speed, range, and voltage).
+The round half-dome-like area in the front is meant to leave room for the receiver, the main power port (an XT90), and any extra electronics additions, including the tile tracker, charging circuitry (for the tile), and a telemetry circuit (to broadcast live sensor data to my phone like speed, range, and battery voltage).

 The battery and ESC casings were designed to compliment each other.
 Similar outer shells add to the sleek, aerodynamic aesthetic and the mystery of the complexity that may lie beneath.
 The curved slopes serve a few visual tasks.
 One task is that from any angle viewed, the slope is always visible, which helps retain a consistent look from any view.
 Anther task is to seamlessly merge the casing with the deck itself.
 The casings cannot simply be something that looks like it was thrown onto the board to hold some parts, the casing must appear to be a part of the board.